 There are many benefits of using a slush account when you are budgeting money.
 This is especially true at the beginning of your proper money management and budget journey.

 You need freedom in your life if not you will be so constricted that you will not meet the smart financial goals you planned for yourself.

 1. Agreed Upon Amount

-First of all, the amount of money designed to each person’s slush fund money is set at the beginning of the month.
-Everyone agreed to the Cents Plan, so no changing money in the funds.
+First of all, the amount of money designated to each person’s slush fund money is set at the beginning of the month (or week).
+Everyone agreed to the budget, so no changing money in the funds.

 2. No Arguments

 No judgments can be made!